dagster-io/dagster/python_modules/dagster/README.md

 - **Dagster**: The core programming model.
 - **Dagit**: The web interface for developing and operating Dagster jobs and assets.

+Running on Using a Mac with an M1 or M2 chip?
+Check the [install details here](https://docs.dagster.io/getting-started/install#installing-dagster-into-an-existing-python-environment).

 ## Documentation

-You can find the full Dagster documentation [here](https://docs.dagster.io).
+You can find the full Dagster documentation [here](https://docs.dagster.io), including the ['getting started' guide](https://docs.dagster.io/getting-started).

 <hr/>